<img alt="" src="https://secure.plan2twin.com/219004.png" style="display:none;">

 Beyond your PIMS: Vulnerabilities across the clinic

 Cybersecurity doesn’t stop at your practice management system.
-Every digital system in your hospital – from dental X-ray storage to your practice email accounts – can create vulnerabilities.
+Every digital system in your hospital can create vulnerabilities, including:

-“I always tell practices they’re only as good as their last backup,” said Dewitz.
-She recounted a story of one clinic that discovered, too late, that their IT provider hadn’t backed up their PIMS or X-ray data in over six months.
-“The doctor had no idea that backups weren’t happening automatically, and she was at risk of losing all of her data.”
+“I always tell practices they’re only as good as their last backup,” said Dewitz, recounting a clinic that hadn’t had backups of their PIMS or X-ray data in over six months.
+“The doctor had no idea backups weren’t happening automatically, putting all data at risk.”

 What happens when a cyberattack hits